erivello/sf2-vagrant/README.md

 ### Webserver

-Vagrant will create one additional directory:
+Vagrant will create two additional directories:

-`mydir/vagrant/log/apache2` for Apache logs.
+`mydir/vagrant/log/apache2` for Apache logs and `mydir/project`.

 Drop your Symfony 2 app into the `mydir/project` directory.
 Apache will use `mydir/project/web` as the web root.